-Rocket Lawyer charges $99 for basic business formation, $50 less than LegalZoom.
+The cost to form an LLC with Rocket Lawyer is $99 to $539.
+Basic Rocket Lawyer LLC formation costs $99, $50 less than LegalZoom.
 However, there’s less included in that basic fee than in LegalZoom’s Economy package.
 For example, for LLC formation, LegalZoom includes a personalized operating agreement.
 Rocket Lawyer doesn’t include this.
 For incorporation, LegalZoom even includes personalized bylaws and board of director resolutions in the basic Economy plan.

 However, Rocket Lawyer is faster for business formation than LegalZoom.
 They will process your business filing within 10 business days.
 This is twice as fast as LegalZoom’s Economy and Standard plans.
 For an additional fee, you can request rush filing (2-3 business days) from both companies.